amzn/smoke-aws-generate/README.md

 **Note:** You can optionally specify a `--model-target-dependency` parameter if the target where the model file is hosted is not the same as the product name.

-**Note:** You can also manually generate a Swift package manifest and the configuration file (see next step).
+**Note:** You can also manually generate a Swift package manifest and structure along with the configuration file (see next step).
 The `APIGatewayClientInitialize` executable is simply a convenience and not required to build the client package.

 ## Step 3: Update the codegen configuration